SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 {% include alert.html type="error"
                       icon="error"
                       header="PCI-DSS Complicance"
-                      body="The direct integration option requires you to collect the card data on your website, which means it must be [PCI-DSS Compliant](https://www.pcisecuritystandards.org/)." %}
+                      body="The direct integration option requires you to collect the card data on your website, which means it must be [PCI-link][PCI-DSS Compliant]." %}

 * The payer places an order and you make a `POST` request towards PayEx with gathered `Purchase` information.
 The action taken next is the `direct-authorization` operation that is returned in the first request.
-* You `POST` the payer's card data to the URL in the [`direct-authorization operation](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCreateauthoriationtransaction).
+* You `POST` the payer's card data to the URL in the [`direct-authorization` operation](#options-before-posting-a-payment-1).
 * If 3D-secure authentication is required, you will then receive a URL where you will have to redirect the payer.
 * When the payment is completed, the payer needs to be redirected back to your merchant/webshop site.
 * Finally you make a `GET` request towards PayEx with the `paymentID` received in the first step, which will return the purchase result.

 ## API Requests

-The API requests are displayed in the [purchase flow](#HPurchaseflow).
+The API requests are displayed in the [purchase flow](#purchase-flow-2).
 The options you can choose from when creating a payment with key `operation` set to Value `Purchase` are listed below.
-The general REST based API model is described in the [technical reference](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/).
+The general REST based API model is described in the [technical reference](#).

 ### Options before posting a payment

-All valid options when posting in a payment with `operation` equal to `Purchase`, are described in [the technical reference](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/).
+All valid options when posting in a payment with `operation` equal to `Purchase`, are described in [the technical reference].

 #### Type of authorization (Intent).

-* **PreAuthorization**: If you specify that the `intent` of the `purchase` is `PreAuthorization`, it's almost the same as an authorization, _except that no money will be reserved_ from the consumers credit card, [before you finalize the transaction](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HFinalize)
+* **PreAuthorization**: If you specify that the `intent` of the `purchase` is `PreAuthorization`, it's almost the same as an authorization, _except that no money will be reserved_ from the consumers credit card, [Finalize request][before you finalize the transaction]
 * **Authorization (two-phase):** If you want the credit card to reserve the amount, you will have to specify that the `intent` of the `purchase` is `Authorization`.
 The amount will be reserved but not charged.
-You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCaptures) or [Cancel](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCancellations) request.
+You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture][Capture] or [Cancel][Cancel] request.

 #### Type of capture (Intent)